 McIlvenna Bay

-McIlvenna Bay is a carbon neutral copper development project, host to a significant and scalable resource located in Saskatchewan, Canada, which is one of the world’s premier mining jurisdictions.
+McIlvenna Bay is a critical mineral development project, host to a significant and scalable resource located in Saskatchewan, Canada, which is one of the world’s premier mining jurisdictions.

 McIlvenna Bay is the largest undeveloped VHMS deposit along the prolific Flin Flon Greenstone Belt.